rstraub/rstraub.github.io/_drafts/how-to-name-interfaces-and-abstract-classes.md

 * `AbstractThingy` or
 * `ThingyImpl`'s

 Frankly, I believe we can, and should do better.
-This type of naming, which I consider an anti-pattern, is a symptom of one of these two causes:
+This type of naming, which I consider an harmful, is a symptom of one of these two causes:
 1. An unnecessary abstraction
 2. Unexpressive naming

-Let's see why I consider this naming harmful, and more importantly, what you can do about it.
+Let's see what the problem with this type of naming is, and more importantly, what you can do about it.
 Small tip of the veil: it involves pausing and thinking.

 ## Think: What Purpose Does the Abstraction Have?

 Firstly, there is the case of **unnecessary abstraction**.
 Some programmers take the idea of "abstraction" too far and create what Martin Fowler calls [interface implementation pairs](https://martinfowler.com/bliki/InterfaceImplementationPair.html).
 They tend to introduce interfaces when they don't serve a clear purpose or anticipate for a future scenario that might not happen.
 Either way it violates the [YAGNI principle](https://www.martinfowler.com/bliki/Yagni.html).
-Sometimes this is due to following a recipe, but introducing abstractions should always be done deliberately.
+Introducing abstractions should always be done deliberately.

 Software design is a balancing act, where choices should be justified.
-As I mentioned [earlier](https://www.codecraftr.nl/interfaces-defining-roles/) interfaces always mean you incur the cost of extra cognitive load so there should be something it brings you in return.
+As I mentioned [earlier](https://www.codecraftr.nl/interfaces-defining-roles/), interfaces always mean you incur the cost of extra cognitive load due to adding indirection.
+There should always be a positive effect to offset that cost.

 Next time you see (or write) something like an `IService` and `ServiceImpl` think twice about the purpose of the abstraction.
 Sometimes you simply might not need it!